 Bangaladumpa Vepudu.
 Serve hot with roti or rice.

 Boil the potatoes: Make sure to pressure cook or boil the potatoes in a pan on the stovetop till done.
 I usually pressure cook for 4 whistles for medium-size potatoes.

 Do not overcook or use boiled potatoes when hot, else the dish will turn out mushy.

 Saute the dal/lentils — urad dal and chana dal on medium flame.
-Sauteeing on the high flame can burn them and it adds a bitter taste to the dish.
+Sauteeing on a high flame can burn them and it adds a bitter taste to the dish.

 Do not skip the onions.
 Thickly slice the onions and cook only till they turn soft.